 There are so many Fairtex Pro shops in Bangkok that it warrants a section of its own.
 I only visited 2 of the more centralised ones at IM Park and luxury mall, EmQuartier.
-The IM Park outlet is a proper, bigger store front and stocks more items than the outlet at Q Stadium Zone within EmQuartier shopping mall.
+The IM Park outlet (located in the National Stadium area, see above) is a proper, bigger store front and stocks more items than the outlet at Q Stadium Zone within EmQuartier shopping mall.
 However, EmQuartier is a lot more accessible and has a very good selection of Fairtex gear to choose from.
 The service is prompt at both locations and you should be able to find what you need at either stores.
 Fairtex Pro takes pride in their products and it seems this extends towards their store operations.

 Prices at the stores seem to be more expensive than Fairtex stockists like Super Export Shop or Action Zone (See above) but the benefit of shopping here (especially at the malls like Emquartier or Mega Bangna or Asiatique) is a more convenient and comfortable experience.
 If you are on a family trip, the rest of the family members can go about their shopping in the malls while you take your time to salivate over the extensive Fairtex product selection.